Writing a Patient Diary

 Publishing your diary

-Your diary can be produced as a post or short article in Footlocker.
-Write in your own personal style and ensure your record those little details which could help others.
+Your diary can be produced as a post or short article and on my Footlocker site.
+Write to me using the email email@example.com if you are interested and we can put something together in your own style.
+Ensure your record those little details which could help others.
 The guide is downloadable so please click the link for further guidance.

 Is there a best way?